Search

 Path to Entrepreneurship

-Business ownership can be a path out of poverty and a bridge to a solid financial future for many low-to-moderate income individuals.
-Barriers to this path may include lack of education and experience (especially specific tactical skills needed to run a small business), lack of exposure to business ownership as a viable work/career option (and lack of confidence in their own success), language issues and lack of awareness of resources and trust in organizations that provide support.
+Business ownership can be a path to financial stability and independence.
+Barriers to this path may include lack of education and experience (especially specific tactical skills needed to run a small business), lack of exposure to business ownership as a viable career option, language barriers, and limited awareness of available resources.

-The Path to Entrepreneurship (P2e) Program is designed to directly help low-to-moderate income residents to build financial sustainability through business ownership.
-Significant portions of Boulder County (including in Longmont, Broomfield and Lafayette) were designated by the state of Colorado this year as Enterprise Zones.
-Designating these areas is an indicator that the state recognizes parts of Boulder County as economically disadvantaged and in need of government incentive to increase economic activity.
+The Path to Entrepreneurship (P2e) Program is designed to help individuals build financial sustainability through business ownership.
+Significant portions of Boulder County, including Longmont, Broomfield, and Lafayette, were designated by the state of Colorado this year as Enterprise Zones, recognizing these areas as economically disadvantaged and in need of government incentives to increase economic activity.

 The P2e program is sponsored by JP Morgan Chase Foundation and the Minority Business Office.